yretenai/titania/README.md

 #### Caveats

-Windows builds still C17, as the Windows Compiler does not support C2X yet.
+Windows builds are still c17, as the Windows Compiler does not support c23 yet.
-This will change when the Windows C Compiler supports c2x.
+This will change when the Windows C Compiler supports c23.

 ### Linux/macOS